 Perennials tend to die back to the ground each winter.
 Perennial plants generally have fewer major problems than annuals and are sustainable with lower care and maintenance needs.
 Blooming perennials tend to average about 3 weeks of bloom time so choosing plants with attractive structure and foliage and flowers will enhance your landscape for years to come.
 We offer an extensive list of perennials for various needs below.

 Beware of Bare Root, Bulbs and Tiny Liners!

 For best results, you should choose perennials in larger containers.
-Our 5.5 inch & 1 gallon size perennials have larger root systems.
+Our 4.5 or 5.5 inch pot as well as 1 & 2 gallon container size perennials have larger root systems.

-Nature Hills offers hundreds of large size perennials, meeting just about every need a landscape has.
+Nature Hills offers a wide variety of rare perennials in large sizes, meeting just about every need a landscape has.
 Stop waiting seasons to enjoy beautiful results.
-Buy larger sizes from Nature Hills Nursery & you simply plant it and enjoy it.
+Buy larger size perennials online from Nature Hills Nursery & you simply plant it and enjoy it.

 Perennials for California | Perennials for Colorado | Perennials for Connecticut | Perennials for Florida | Perennials for Georgia | Perennials for Illinois | Perennials for Indiana | Perennials for Iowa | Perennials for Kansas | Perennials for Kentucky | Perennials for Maryland | Perennials for Massachusetts | Perennials for Michigan | Perennials for Missouri | Perennials for Nebraska | Perennials for New Jersey | Perennials for New York | Perennials for North Carolina | Perennials for Ohio | Perennials for Pennsylvania | Perennials for Tennessee | Perennials for Texas | Perennials for Virginia | Perennials for Washington | Perennials for Wisconsin